 There are many different factors that go into understanding how sleep works and how our bodies and minds react to different sleeping patterns and habits.
 Sleep research is expanding and attracting more and more attention from scientists.
 Researchers now know that sleep is an active and dynamic state that greatly influences our waking hours, and they realize that we must understand sleep to fully understand the brain.

-"Sleep: A Dynamic Activity."
+Link to Study"Sleep: A Dynamic Activity."
 National Institutes of Health.
 U.S. Department of Health and Human Services, n.d.
 Web